Menu

 Pupils have 10 spellings to learn per week, on which they will be tested every Friday.
 A copy of the spellings is available below.

-5. Learning logs – In Spring 2 (February - March), pupils will have a home learning project to complete.
+5. Learning logs – In Autumn 2 (November, December), pupils will have a home learning project to complete.
 At the end of the half-term, they will bring in their project to share and celebrate with their peers.